 Criteria Conformance Level Remarks and Explanations 2.4.6 Headings and Labels (Level AA) Partially Supports Most headings and labels for form and interactive controls are informative.
-The following exceptions exist: A label for a control or form input field does not convey the purpose of the control or input, so users may not understand what the control does or what data to enter, especially people with cognitive or learning disabilities and people who are blind and/or use a screen reader.
-This occurs on the following screens: Profile - Edit; Video.
-A programmatic label for a control or form input field does not convey the purpose of the control or input, so people who are blind and/or use a screen reader.
-This occurs on the following screens: Profile - Edit; Video.
-A programmatic label for a control or form input field does not convey the purpose of the control or input, so people who are blind and/or use a screen reader may not understand what the control does or what data to enter.
-This occurs on the following screens: Jobs - Filter; Race and ethnicity.
+The following exceptions exist: A programmatic label for a control or form input field does not convey the purpose of the control or input, so people who are blind and/or use a screen reader may not understand what the control does or what data to enter.
+This occurs on the following screens: Apply for Job; Profile - Edit; Profile - Landing; Employers Detail - Overview; Which industries are you looking for?.
 Multiple buttons have identical programmatic labels but different functionality, and there is no programmatic context, so people who are blind and/or use a screen reader will not know or may be confused or misled about what each button does.
-This occurs on the following screens: Apply for Job; Employers Detail - Overview; Home - Feeds; Explore; Jobs - List; Job Detail; Profile Detail - View; Edit Organization; Employers Detail - Jobs.
+This occurs on the following screens: Event - Search/List; Profile - Edit; Employers Detail - Posts; Home - Feeds; Explore; Jobs - List; Job Detail; Edit Organization.
 2.4.7 Focus Visible (Level AA) Supports It is visually apparent which screen element is currently receiving keyboard focus.